 Atrioventricular block may be partial or complete.
 First-degree and second-degree blocks are partial.
 Third degree blocks are complete.

-All normal P waves are followed by QRS complexes, but the PR interval is longer than normal (> 0.20 sec—see Figure: Atrioventricular block.).
+All normal P waves are followed by QRS complexes, but the PR interval is longer than normal (> 0.20 second—see figure First-degree atrioventricular block).

 First-degree AV block may be physiologic in younger patients with high vagal tone and in well-trained athletes.
 First-degree AV block is rarely symptomatic and no treatment is required, but further investigation may be indicated when it accompanies another heart disorder or appears to be caused by drugs.

 Some normal P waves are followed by QRS complexes, but some are not.
 Two types exist:

-In Mobitz type I 2nd-degree AV block, the PR interval progressively lengthens with each beat until the atrial impulse is not conducted and the QRS complex is dropped (Wenckebach phenomenon); AV nodal conduction resumes with the next beat, and the sequence is repeated (see Figure: Mobitz type I 2nd-degree atrioventricular block.).
+In Mobitz type I 2nd-degree AV block, the PR interval progressively lengthens with each beat until the atrial impulse is not conducted and the QRS complex is dropped (Wenckebach phenomenon); AV nodal conduction resumes with the next beat, and the sequence is repeated (see figure Mobitz type I 2nd-degree AV block).

 Mobitz type I 2nd-degree AV block may be physiologic in younger and more athletic patients.
 The block occurs at the AV node in about 75% of patients with a narrow QRS complex and at infranodal sites (His bundle, bundle branches, or fascicles) in the rest.
 If the block becomes complete, a reliable junctional escape rhythm typically develops.
 Treatment is therefore unnecessary unless the block causes symptomatic bradycardia and transient or reversible causes have been excluded.
 Treatment is pacemaker insertion, which may also benefit asymptomatic patients with Mobitz type I 2nd-degree AV block at infranodal sites detected by electrophysiologic studies done for other reasons.